 An organic raspberry leaf tea with each bag containing whole leaves, herbs, flowers and fruits to make 30 cups.

 Review: "Absolutely delicious.
 I drank it with lots of honey and it was genuinely the nicest tea I’ve ever had.
 It arrived very quickly and with a lovely hand written note.
 I don’t know if it will help with my labour but it’s so yummy that I would drink it either way."

 Yogi Tea, Woman's Raspberry Leaf

 This well-known tea brand brings you a kosher tea with oxygen-bleached tea bags.

-We might not know if this reviewer was able to bring on labour but she sure enjoyed this raspberry leaf tea: "I LOVE this tea!
+Review: "I LOVE this tea!
 It relieved all of my backache, and really relaxes me!
 I feel wonderful!
 I am currently 35 weeks pregnant and drink this tea 3 times a day!
 I will continue to drink even after the baby is born!
 I am even bringing it with me to the hospital!"